menandmice/micetro_docs/guides/user-manual/networks.rst

 1. On the **IPAM** page, select one or more networks.

-2. Select :guilabel:`Set discovery schedule` on either the :guilabel:`Action` or the row :guilabel:`...` menu.
+2. Select :guilabel:`Set discovery schedule` on either the :guilabel:`Action` or the Row :guilabel:`...` menu.

 3. Select the :guilabel:`Enable` checkbox.